New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Introduction

-Unlike the iterative method mentioned above, the closed-form JLAS estimator requires no initial guess and has low and constant computational complexity.
-There are extensive studies on closed-form methods for concurrent TOA system.
-Bancroft originally introduces the closed-form approach in solving the GPS equations \cite{bancroft1985algebraic}.
-Compared with iterative methods, Bancroft's closed-form algorithm significantly reduces computational complexity without the initial solution guess.
-A few extensions of Bancroft's algorithm to the case with noisy time-difference-of-arrival (TDOA) measurements are proposed in \cite{schau1987passive,smith1987closed}.
-Chan and Ho \cite{chan1994simple} propose a two-step WLS (TSWLS) estimator that achieves CRLB at small noise level.
-Closed-form localization methods based on the multidimensional scaling technique that utilizes a squared distance matrix are proposed in \cite{cheung2004least,so2007generalized}.
+Unlike the iterative methods mentioned above, the closed-form JLAS estimators require no initial guess or iteration, and have low computational complexity.
+There are extensive studies on closed-form methods for concurrent TOA systems.
+Bancroft originally introduces a closed-form approach in solving the GPS equations \cite{bancroft1985algebraic}.
+Compared with the iterative methods, Bancroft's closed-form algorithm significantly reduces the computational complexity without initialization.
+A few extensions of Bancroft's algorithm to the case with noisy time-difference-of-arrival (TDOA) measurements are proposed in \cite{smith1987closed,schau1987passive,smith1987spherical}.
+Chan and Ho \cite{chan1994simple} propose a two-step WLS (TSWLS) estimator that achieves the CRLB at a small noise level.
+Closed-form localization methods based on the multidimensional scaling technique that utilizes a squared distance matrix are proposed in \cite{cheung2005multidimensional,so2007generalized}.
 Zhu and Ding \cite{zhu2010joint} generalize Bancroft's algorithm to the case with more sensors and noisy measurements.
-Other approximately efficient and closed-form methods are developed in \cite{huang2013efficient,sun2013joint} for joint synchronization and source localization task.
+Other efficient closed-form methods are developed in \cite{huang2013efficient,sun2013joint} for joint localization and synchronization tasks.
 Wang et al. \cite{wang2015toa} use a closed-form method to resolve the JLAS problem when the known sensor positions and clock biases are subject to random errors.
 Zhao et al. \cite{zhao2020closed} propose a closed-form localization method using TOA measurements from two non-synchronized systems.
 However, these closed-form methods all assume that the TOA measurements are concurrent and thus are not applicable to the system with sequential one-way TOA messages.